morepath/morepath/doc/views.rst

 pass in a particular value for that predicate.

 The ``order`` parameter for the predicate determines which predicates match more strongly than another; lower order matches more strongly.
-If there are two view candidates that would match the predicates for a request and model, the strongest match is picked.
+If there are two view candidates that both match the predicates for a request and model, the strongest match is picked.

 request.view